Skip to main content

 • check that the appliance is in good order, undamaged and that hoses are properly attached and undamaged - if in doubt, get the hoses replaced or don’t use it

-These alarms have a limited life span, so if you've had one for a while, check to see if they are working properly – it might be time to buy a new one.
+These alarms have a limited life span, so if you've had one for a while, check to see if it is working properly – it might be time to buy a new one.

 Symptoms of carbon monoxide poisoning